Anderche/Natural-Language-Processing_Topic-Modeling/README.md

 ---

+### NOTE:

-### NOTE: The following .ipynb file can be loaded into a Google Colaboratory (Colab) environment, then run the cells sequentially from top to bottom.
+The following .ipynb file can be loaded into a Google Colaboratory (Colab) environment.
+Once loaded, run the cells sequentially from top to bottom.

 https://research.google.com/colaboratory/